jpcima/ADLplug/README.md

 **1.0.0 (dev)**

+- added the Opal OPL3 emulator from Reality Adlib Tracker
 - fixed missing percussion in case the key is released very quickly
 - allowed to play the full drum set on virtual keyboard
 - prevented selection of percussive instruments on melodic channels and vice-versa